yavuz-emre/hello_world/README.md

 this is a project just created for my all new code experiment,

-ı just want to learn to code, in a community.
+ı just want to learn to code.

 I am just a newbie.